-These saucy baked beans are full of flavor and so easy!
+These saucy homemade baked beans are full of flavor and so easy!
 This is my favorite baked beans recipe (oven and slow cooker directions included!).

 Slotted serving spoon scooping baked beans in white dish.